-The previously reported 2025 targets were set before the HFRA was established by PacifiCorp.
-With the establishment of the HFRA and the alignment of vegetation management inspection standards in the HFRA to those in the Tier 2 and Tier 3 HFTDs, PacifiCorp has increased line miles to inspect.
+The previously reported 2025 targets in the revised 2023-2025 Base WMP were set before the HFRA was established by PacifiCorp.
+PacifiCorp has an internal policy to perform vegetation management inspections in the HFRA to the same standard of inspections the Tier 2 and Tier 3 HFTDs.
+As a result of this policy and the establishment of the HFRA, PacifiCorp has increased line miles to inspect, resulting in additional line.